avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

         ![](assets/flasherdownload.png)

-If you are running Linux, use the **Developer Guide** to set up the firmware and image instead.
+If you are running Linux, use the **Developers Guide** to set up the firmware and image instead.

 ## DA16xxx Hardware